Driven quadrature and spin squeezing in a cavity-coupled ensemble of two-level states: Hamiltonian Fluctuations

-However, as demonstrated using dense rare-earth ion ensembles, inhomogeneous broadening can be circumvented via spectral-hole burning techniques e.g. \cite{Nilsson2004}.
-Ideally, a system where the ground- and excited-state hyperfine transition frequencies exceed the inhomogeneous broadening frequency, such as in Ho$^{3+}$ \cite{Agladze1991} is desired, in order to avoid issues related to the modification of the cavity's free spectral range and decay rate by the hole-burning procedure \cite{Shakhmuratov2005,Sabooni2013}.
+However, as demonstrated using dense rare-earth ion ensembles, inhomogeneous broadening can be circumvented via spectral-hole burning techniques, e.g. \cite{Nilsson2004}.
+Ideally, a system where the ground- and excited-state hyperfine transition frequencies exceed the inhomogeneous broadening frequency is desirable, such as Ho$^{3+}$ \cite{Agladze1991}, in order to avoid issues related to the modification of the cavity's free spectral range and decay rate by the hole-burning procedure \cite{Shakhmuratov2005,Sabooni2013}.

 Another possibility could involve preparing highly concentrated colloidal quantum dot aggregates.
 Such systems characteristically possess much faster decoherence and longitudinal decay rates, but provide the advantage of facilitating the creation of comparably homogeneous concentrations exceeding 100 ppm, which span larger volumes, with the appealing potential for wavelength tune-ability by adjusting their size.
-Considering a recent example demonstrating discrete single photon emission from colloidal perovskite-based quantum dots \cite{Utzat2019}, the longitudinal decay rates are measured to be an order of magnitude faster then those for diamond defects, which projects possible rates in the order of $\mathcal{G}\propto10^{-4}\omega_k$, considering the scaling in fig.(\ref{fig2}).
+Considering a recent example demonstrating discrete single photon emission from colloidal perovskite-based quantum dots \cite{Utzat2019}, the longitudinal decay rates are measured to be an order of magnitude faster then those for diamond defects, which projects possible rates in the order of $\mathcal{G}\propto10^{-4}\omega_k$, considering the example scaling in Fig.\ref{fig2}.